thepian/ziloo/Power/SIBLING_BOARD.md

 The Sibling Connector Board is part of a charging and programming platform, it is used to supply USB power and signal into our consumer device.
-It is matched by a Connector Board which connects to the underside of our consumer device.
+It is matched by a Bottom Connector Board which connects to the underside of our consumer device.

 ![Sibling Connector Board](./sibling-connector.jpg)